October 8th, 1910 — March 14th, 1999

 Above: Kirk Alyn demolishes a squad of thugs in Superman.
 Rusty Westcoatt and Charles King (left to right) are on the ground, Terry Frost and George Meeker (left to right again) are being lifted aloft.

-Republic Pictures, producer of Alyn’s first serial, almost immediately brought him back to star in another cliffhanger, Federal Agents vs. Underworld Inc. (1948).
-To capitalize on the successful Superman, Alyn was again pitted against Carol Forman, who this time played Nila, a Middle Eastern criminal determined to gain funds to control the American underworld by stealing the lost Treasure of Kurigal.
+Republic Pictures, producer of Alyn’s first serial, quickly moved to capitalize on his Superman success and brought him back to star in Federal Agents vs. Underworld Inc. (1949).
+This serial also featured Alyn’s Superman enemy Carol Forman, who this time played Nila, a Middle Eastern criminal determined to gain funds to control the American underworld by stealing the lost Treasure of Kurigal.
 Alyn played Federal Agent Dave Worth, assigned to protect the scientists who held the ancient clues to the treasure—the Golden Hands of Kurigal— from Nila and her gangster henchman Gordon (Roy Barcroft).
 Possibly the best of Alyn’s Republic serials, Federal Agents benefited from an unusual plot that combined two different serial genres—“gang busters” and “exotic adventure.”
 Alyn brought the gravitas expected of a serial G-man to his performance, but still gave it a touch of humor.

 Alyn’s next serial cast him as another Federal agent, this time a government operative safeguarding a radar project.
 Radar Patrol vs. Spy King (Republic, 1949), the most mundane of Alyn’s three Republic outings, was set along the Mexican border, with Alyn as Chris Calvert battling sabotage attempts masterminded by the titular Spy King (John Merton) and carried out by the slinky Nitra (Eve Whitney) and the nasty Ricco (Anthony Warde).
 With the help of scientist Joan Hughes (Jean Dean) and Mexican police officer Manuel Aguara (George J. Lewis), Alyn’s Calvert brought the spy king and his spy ring to justice.
 As in Federal Agents vs. Underworld Inc., Alyn gave standard G-man dialogue a slightly humorous edge.